slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"Perfection is not attainable, but if we chase perfection, we can catch excellence."
 -- Vince Lombardi*
+> *"And now that you don't have to be perfect, you can be good."
+-- Charlie Brown*
+> *"If I had any humility I would be perfect."
+-- Ted Turner*
 -->

 > *"Perfectionism is the fear of being criticized."